fallen-icarus/p2p-wallet/README.md

 is no need to have a local node installed.

 > [!CAUTION]
-> At the time of writing, I have not been able to verify the wallet works on anything, but Linux.
-If
-> you are on Windows, it is recommended that you use WSL2.
+> If you are on Windows, it is recommended that you use WSL2.

 The wallet depends on:
   - `cardano-cli` version 10.0.0 or later